Appam

 The Agentic Loop

-When you call .stream().run(), Appam runs a loop:
+When you call .stream().run(), Appam runs a tool loop for that one user prompt:

 1. Send the conversation (system prompt + user message) to the LLM.